coder12git/Open-Source-Dashboard/README.md

 - EJS: For webpage templating
-- Github API - To retrieve data about the project
+- Github API: To retrieve data about the project

 ## What it does?